PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ### Using paths with commands

 You can do a lot more with the idea of stringing together *parent/child* directories.
-Let's say we want to look at the contents of the `raw_fastq` folder, but do it from our current directory (the home directory.
+Let's say we want to look at the contents of the `raw_fastq` folder, but do it from our current directory (the home directory).
 We can use the list command and follow it up with the path to the folder we want to list!

 ```bash
 $ cd